 - Can you get the part you need?
 The following parts can be bought at Lowe’s or Amazon:

-If you can’t get it repaired under warranty or service plan and can’t find the part on the Lowe’s website, then you need to call the company that produces Harbor Breeze ceiling fans directly at 1-800-643-0067 and they will send you the replacement parts as you need them.
-You can find the list of Harbor Breeze ceiling fan parts and company contact information by finding your manual on our manual page.
-Then locate the “Replacement Parts” section or find your fan on our site and click on its manual and go to the corresponding “Replacement Parts” page.
+If you can’t get it repaired under warranty or service plan and can’t find the part online, please contact Harbor Breeze directly and they will send you the replacement parts as you need them.
+You can find the list of Harbor Breeze manuals here if needed.

 Some of the most common issues with ceiling fans: